About Ambient Spaces

 Ambient Spaces immerses an audience in this new and beautiful reality.
 It is truly a one of a kind event.

-See What The Reviews Say About Randy Klein’s Piano Improvisations.
+See What The Reviews Say About Robert Appleton and Randy Klein.

 The improvisation, titled Playing Goodbye, played in the rotunda at the old Steinway Hall on 57th Street was informed by the echo that existed in the 60 foot rotunda.
 The sound of the space enlarged the sound of the piano.
 The reverberation that took place off of the rotunda ceiling bounced back to extend the sound of the instrument.
 You can hear from the opening notes of the improvisation that there was a merger of the improvisation to the space.